scottdurow/building-power-apps-js-webresources/Part 2 - Webpack.md

 # Part 2 – Setting up Webpack to create a JavaScript Web resource bundle

-This post is part of the series 'Scott's guide to building Power Apps JavaScript Web Resources using TypeScript'.
+This is part of the course 'Scott's guide to building Power Apps JavaScript Web Resources using TypeScript'.

 In this second part, we will cover how to create your Web Resource JavaScript from your TypeScript project.